Written by LucasContributions from Nicholas and Alex

 This is probably all the chihuahua’s fault.
 People see a little dog and immediately think it is a yipper like the shrill barking chihuahua.

-However, Havanese doesn’t follow this trend.
+However, Havanese don’t follow this trend.
 Thanks to their surprisingly calm demeanour and eagerness to please their owners, Havanese are super quiet.
 They almost never bark.
 They don’t grumble, growl, mutter, or even whine.
 Of course, this can depend on their training and discipline.
+They benefit from walks multiple times a week, they have a great energy level.

 How Long do Havanese Dogs Live?